 Does your child sometimes make NOISE that drives you CRAZY?
 Perhaps it’s singing the same song over and over … maybe the latest ear worm (Baby Shark anyone?)
 Repeating a favourite meme, or scene from a movie?
 Blowing a toy trumpet, or just making random NOISE!
 I’ve got to admit that I sometimes find these … Continue reading What to do when you’re feeling overwhelmed by kids’ noise!

 I wonder if your child sucks their thumb, bites their nails, picks their skin or does some other repetitive behaviour?
 These are behaviours that kids (and adults) sometimes (unconsciously) use to manage the level of sympathetic activation or stress in their bodies when it gets too much.
-You might notice that at the same time, … Continue reading How can we help when kids “zone out”?
+You might notice that at the … Continue reading How can we help when kids suck their thumb or have other self-focused repetitive behaviours?

 We are preparing for an(other) international move.
 There's a lot to do, with planning, preparations, etc. It’s taking up a lot of my time, energy and head space, and it's been a bit stressful at times.
 My boy’s been a bit “high” himself at times in the last few days.
 Acting generally hyped up, repeating … Continue reading We’re on the move!